Perturbations of continuum random Schr\"odinger operators with applications to Anderson orthogonality and the spectral

 holds almost surely. \item given a compact interval $I \subset \FMB$, there exist constants $C,\mu >0$ such that the bound

 holds for all $L>0$.
 Moreover, given a sequence of lengths with $L_{n}/\ln n \to \infty$ as $n\to\infty$, the convergence

 holds almost surely. \end{nummer} \end{theorem}

-\begin{remarks} \item It follows from \cite[Thm.\ 4.1]{artIND1994AvSeSi} that \eqref{eq:Ttraceclass} implies the equality \beq \Tr \big( T(E,H_{(L)}, H^\tau_{(L)}) \big) = \theta(E,H_{(L)},H^\tau_{(L)}) \eeq almost surely for every $E\in\FMB$ and $L>0$.
+\begin{remarks} \item It follows from \cite[Thm.\ 4.1]{artIND1994AvSeSi} that \eqref{eq:Ttraceclass} implies \beq \Tr \big( T(E,H_{(L)}, H^\tau_{(L)}) \big) = \theta(E,H_{(L)},H^\tau_{(L)}) \eeq almost surely for every $E\in\FMB$ and $L>0$.
 The news in Theorem~\ref{th:SSFandTransOpi} is the left equality.
-The right equality demonstrates that all quantities take on an integer value. \item In general, one cannot expect the spectral shift function and the index to coincide as soon as they are both well defined.
-For example, if $E$ lies within the absolutely continuous spectrum of two operators, both the index and the spectral shift function may be well defined.
-But in this case, the spectral shift function cannot be expected to be integer-valued, whereas the index is by definition. \item For the very same reason, the convergence \eqref{th:SSFandTransOpstat2} cannot hold in general.
-As there is no essential spectrum, the finite-volume spectral shift function is given as a difference of eigenvalue-counting functions
+The right equality shows that all quantities are integer-valued. \item In general, one cannot expect the SSF and the index to coincide as soon as they are both well defined.
+For example, if $E$ lies within the absolutely continuous spectrum of two operators, both the index and the SSF may be well defined.
+But in this case, the SSF cannot be expected to be integer-valued, whereas the index is by definition.
+For the very same reason, the convergence \eqref{th:SSFandTransOpstat2} cannot hold in general.
+The finite-volume spectral shift function is given by

-for all $E\in\R$ and are, thus, integer valued by definition.
+for all $E\in\R$ and, thus, integer-valued by definition.
 The infinite-volume quantity need not be.
-However, for a general Schr\"odinger operator $-\Delta+V_0$ and a perturbation by a bounded, compactly supported potential, vague convergence of the finite-volume spectral shift functions is known \cite{MR2596053}. \item Theorem \ref{th:SSFandTransOpii} is formulated in terms of the spectral shift function.
+However, for general Schr\"odinger operators $-\Delta+V_0$ and perturbations by bounded, compactly supported potentials, vague convergence of the finite-volume SSF is known \cite{MR2596053}. \item Theorem \ref{th:SSFandTransOpii} is formulated in terms of the SSF.
 It holds for the index as well, even without having to exclude a Lebesgue null set of exceptional energies.
-Given a sequence of lengths with $L_{n}/\ln n \to \infty$ as $n\to\infty$, the analogue of \eqref{th:SSFandTransOpstat2} reads
+Under the assumptions of \eqref{th:SSFandTransOpstat2} we obtain